Welcome to the

 hopes to be preparing a people for the second coming of Jesus.
 Our goal is to

-share the good news about Jesus our Savior with as many people as
+share the good news about Jesus, our Savior, with as many people we

-Christ.
-Please scan through our links – there is something for
+can.
+Scan through our links – there is something for everyone!

-everyone!
-You can find out a lot about what is happening in our
+You can find out a lot about what is happening in our church by

 We hope you will join us